 What level of occupational detail is available?▸

-The 2020 reference year estimates are calculated using the 2018 Standard Occupational Classification (SOC) system.
+The 2021 reference year estimates are calculated using the 2018 Standard Occupational Classification (SOC) system.
 Estimates are available for detailed occupations (6-digit SOC codes), 22 major occupational groups (2-digit SOC codes), and civilian workers (which represent workers in private industry as well as state and local government).
 See Implementing 2018 SOC for more information on the changes to occupational detail made with the second wave estimates.

 Reference year 2018 estimates are considered final and are classified using the 2010 Standard Occupational Classification (SOC) and O*NET's detailed occupational taxonomy referred to as “O*NET-SOC 2010 Occupations” where possible.
 Reference year 2018 estimates include 397 detailed occupations, 22 occupational groups, and an aggregation of all workers.

 How can I learn more about ORS methodology?▸

 For information regarding ORS methodology, see the Handbook of Methods.
 Additional publications, collection materials, and research are available on the ORS website.

 The Calculation section of the Handbook of Methods provides an explanation of the various estimation formulas for calculating percent of workers, durations, strength levels, and specific vocational preparation levels.